meixler/vix/README.md

 ## To run

-copy vixnearterm.dat and vixnextterm.dat to the same directory as vix.py, then run python3 vix.py
+Copy vixnearterm.dat and vixnextterm.dat to the same directory as vix.py, then run python3 vix.py

 ## Contributing